-The term venoplasty relates to modalities reducing the diameter of enlarged veins.
-We investigate options to achieve temporary or long-term effects by ultrasound-guided perivenous injection of hyaluronan.
+The term venoplasty relates to methods reducing the diameter of enlarged veins.
+We are investigating options to achieve temporary or long-term effects by ultrasound-guided perivenous injection of hyaluronan.
 Dependent on target and purpose, different types (viscosity, durability, cost per ml) of hyaluronan may be applied.

 Major indications are: